Cultivation theory: Passive audience

+Three analyses

+Message system analysis

+The message system analysis tells that the content that is displayed in television programs.
+Gerbner's main focus of TV viewing was the depiction of violence in TV shows and movies.
 Using message system analysis as a tool helps researchers study viewer perceptions of reality, their perceptions of the observable world, and can evaluate transmitted media content.

 Many theorists have extended Gerbner's theory.
 Gerbner's research focused on TV violence, but current research examines a variety of factors.
 Childhood viewing may be associated with overall self-esteem in children, and affect one's beliefs as an adult.

-Studies outside the U.S., where the programming is less homogeneous and repetitive, produced results that are less consistent.
+Studies outside the US, where the programming is less homogeneous and repetitive, produced results that are less consistent.
 Australian students who watched US television programs (especially adventure and crime shows) were more likely to view Australia as dangerous; however, they didn't perceive America as dangerous, even though they were watching US programs.

 The cultivation effect is not specific to genre or program, but can result from cumulative exposure to stable patterns of content on television.
 Jonathan Cohen and Gabriel Weimann found cultivation more prevalent among teenagers and young adults, who may then exhibit cultivation longevity.

 Viewers tended toward greater psychosocial health when watching no more than 2 hours of television each day, following recommendations by the American Academy of Pediatrics (AAP), with an even greater impact on women.
 One study examined possible effects of viewing alcohol consumption in music videos."

 Another study looked at interactive video games and found the viewer's role within the game is essential in the progression of the story.
 Participants interacted with other players in real-time, with a strong showing of the cultivation of participants.

-Gerbner et al. developed an index for mean world syndrome.
-Those with heavy viewing habits become suspicious of other people's motives, expecting the worst.
-For example, heavy viewers of violent television are much more likely to be afraid of walking alone at night in fear that they will get robbed, mugged, or even killed.
-This results in the heavy viewers to try and protect themselves more than others by, for example, having watchdogs, buying new locks, investing in a security camera system, and owning guns.

-Heavy viewers

-Heavy viewers are individuals who watch at least four hours of television a day.
-However, Nielsen defined it as watching more than 11 hours a day.
-Heavy viewers are consistently characterized as being more susceptible to images and messages.
-They also rely more on television to cultivate their perceptions of the real world.
-In a 2014 study done on the cultivation effects of reality television, an Indiana University study found that young girls who regularly watched the MTV show Teen Mom had an unrealistic view of teen pregnancy.